 - Obesity weight-loss programs

-Switching to an HDHP is a great way to mitigate the rising cost of premiums year-over-year.
-Higher deductibles mean lower premiums for small businesses trying to find ways to save on medical costs.
+If you already offer a group health plan with a low deductible, switching to an HDHP is a great way to mitigate the rising cost of health insurance premiums year-over-year.
+Higher annual deductibles mean lower premiums for small businesses trying to find ways to save on medical costs.

 Enrollees in HDHPs have the following advantages: